adrian154/blog/blogposts/mobspawning.md

 - Shulkers
 - Wardens
 - Withers
-- Zombie villagers which have been traded with before
+- Zombie villagers which are converting or have been traded with before

 # Spawning

 Now, the game actually starts looking for a location to spawn a mob.
 It begins by selecting a random X and Z value; next, it looks up the height of the highest non-air block at that X/Z combo, and picks a random Y-value between the minimum build height and the Y-coordinate of air block above the highest block.
+Once a location is picked, the game checks if the block at that location is a full block, soul sand or mud.
+If so, the spawn attempt immediately ends.
+Otherwise, it will make up to three attempts to spawn a pack of mobs near that location.

 <aside>